Parejo scores against former club, Villarreal beats Valencia - WHIZ News

+MADRID (AP) — The signing of former Valencia players paid off for Villarreal in their regional derby on Sunday.

-MADRID (AP) — Dani Parejo scored a second-half winner to give Villarreal a 2-1 victory over his former club Valencia in the Spanish league on Sunday.
+Dani Parejo and Paco Alcácer scored a goal each against their former club as Villarreal earned a 2-1 victory in the Spanish league.

-Paco Alcácer, another former Valencia player, also scored for Villarreal, which jumped to first place with its third win of the season.
+Alcácer scored in the first half and Parejo got the winner in the second to put Villarreal in first place with its third win of the season.
 It has 11 points from six matches, one point more than Real Madrid, Getafe, Cádiz and Granada.

 Sixth-place Real Betis can take the outright lead if it beats Real Sociedad at home later Sunday.

+“Being at the top doesn’t really mean much now, but the team has been improving,” Villarreal coach Unai Emery said.
+“We are showing maturity, we should be happy.”

 Parejo scored the winning goal in the 69th minute with a right-footed shot from outside the area after a setup by young Japan forward Takefusa Kubo.
 Parejo’s shot struck the crossbar before going in.
-He did not celebrate the goal.
+He did not celebrate the goal and put his hands together above his head, as if asking for forgiveness.

+“Of course now he has to defend his new club, but I think that inside it hurt a little,” Valencia defender Gabriel Paulista said.
+“But that’s soccer, we have to congratulate him for the goal.”

 Alcácer, who played for Valencia from 2012-16, opened the scoring for Villarreal by converting a penalty in the sixth minute.